foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ```
 node /home/ubuntu/foundry/resources/app/main.js
 ```
-22. You should see the above lines at the end of the output, indicating that Foundry is successfully running.
+22. You should see these success lines at the end of the output, indicating that Foundry is successfully running.
 &nbsp;
 ![Foundry Launched](/images/oracle/image29.webp)
 &nbsp;